Acupuncture

 Chronic low back pain is defined as:

-• Not having an identifiable cause (for example, not an identifiable disease like cancer that has spread, or an infectious or inflammatory disease)
+• Has no known cause (for example, it's not related to cancer that has spread, or an infectious or inflammatory disease)

 • A masters or doctoral level degree in acupuncture or Oriental Medicine from a school accredited by the Accreditation Commission on Acupuncture and Oriental Medicine